 Progressive resistance, during which the overload is consistently increased to push past thresholds over time to build muscle, is the ideal stimulus.
 The combination of providing adequate stress to the muscles through weight training, quality sleep and the right kind of healthy food for fuel is the recipe for improved metabolism and the lean body that most of us long to achieve.

 So what are you waiting for?
-Make 2020 the year you crush your long-desired fitness goals!
-Burn the stubborn fat, break through plateaus, build lean muscle and rev up your metabolism.
+Make 2020 the year you finally burn the stubborn fat, break through plateaus, build lean muscle and rev up your metabolism — for good!
 Join The 60-Day Metabolic Reset today!